anhar421/Portfolio/Airline Safety Project/README MA Dashboard.md

 It is important to keep employees up to date on relevant information within the company.
 Utlizing different visualization techniques can help create a clear picture of the data without needing to possess a detailed understanding of the data itself.

 ### Tools
-PowerBI for visualizations
+Data originally processed with Python and PowerBI

-Canva for data presentation
+PowerBI and Canva for visualizations

 ### Data Sources
 Aviation Safety Network